 Saliva helps prevent tooth decay

-Saliva is a powerful natural defense against tooth decay.
+Saliva is a powerful natural defence against tooth decay.
 It can wash sugar out of your mouth into the stomach, stop the damaging effect of acid made by bacteria, fight bacteria and reverse the early stages of tooth decay by repairing tooth mineral.
 A reduced flow of saliva (dry mouth) can increase your risk of tooth decay.

-Causes of dry mouth might include:
+Causes of might include: